1saeedir/ovpn-kando/README.md

 Run the script and follow the assistant:

-`wget https://git.io/JYvoU -O ovpn.sh && bash ovpn.sh`
+`wget https://git.io/sisvpn -O openvpn.sh && bash openvpn.sh`

 Once it ends, you can run it again to add more users, remove some of them or even completely uninstall OpenVPN.